Get Involved at NHTI

 A student activity period is scheduled from 12-2 p.m. on Tuesday of each week to provide time for students, faculty, and staff to participate in student organizations of special interest.

 Performs community service during a substance-free alternative spring break.
 The club does fundraising and hosts service projects throughout the year and has traveled all across the U.S. to perform various services.
-Contact Cassandra Hoefs at email@example.com.
+Contact Matthew Bertrand at firstname.lastname@example.org.

 Provides AET students with a platform to form a community.
 We offers students learning and social experience outside the classroom.
 We plan architectural trips, invite guest speakers, and seek ways to contribute to the community.
 Contact Veronica Carter at email@example.com or 603-271-6484 ext.
 4324.